-- 9.1 The decant programme will move households either on a temporary basis, whilst new homes are being built (a temporary decant), or directly from their current home to a new home (a permanent decant). - 9.2 Detailed procedures will be developed to support the decanting programme, including the Local Lettings Plan (referred to above), the decant strategy (prioritising some tenants and some blocks for decanting), and a Communications Strategy (how the Council will keep everyone well informed). - 9.3 In order to enable RP tenants to remain on the Estate where they wish to do so the Council will provide the opportunity for RP tenants to become Council tenants and the options offered to RP tenants are the same as those being offered to existing Council secure tenants on the Estate.
-There are five possible options that may be available in the decant scheme.
-The offer and support available to RP tenants who need to move as a result of regeneration and or development, detailed in the table below as follows:
+- 9.1 The decant programme will move households either on a temporary basis, whilst new homes are being built (a temporary decant), or directly from their current secure tenancy to a new home (a permanent decant). - 9.2 Detailed procedures will be developed to support the decanting programme, including the Local Lettings Plan (referred to above), the decant strategy (prioritising some tenants and some blocks for decanting), and a Communications Strategy (how the Council will keep everyone well informed). - 9.3 There are five possible options that may be available in the decant scheme.
+The offer and support available to secure tenants who need to move as a result of regeneration and or development, detailed in the table, below as follows:

 Option REHOUSING OPTIONS 1.
-Move straight into one of the newly built homes - when new homes are built the Council will aim, where possible, for new homes to be completed before you have to move out of your old property with RP tenants being offered the opportunity to become a Council tenant in one of the newly built homes.
-2. Get high priority to bid for other homes in your local area or across Kingston - if an RP tenant wants to move to a home advertised on Choice Based Letting (CBL) they will be given high priority, which means they will have a stronger chance of being offered the property as a permanent rehousing offer.
-This offer might be attractive if there is a particular estate, family member, friend, workplace or school the RP tenant wants to live closer to.
-3. Move into a sheltered housing scheme - RP tenants who qualify for sheltered housing may choose to be re-housed in one of Kingston's sheltered housing schemes, or, if wanting to move outside of London, apply on the Seaside and Country Homes Scheme.
-4. Become a homeowner through a shared ownership scheme - RP tenants will receive priority for new homes being built for shared ownership designed to help households get onto the housing ladder.
-Tenants will need to make your own arrangements to make sure you can afford to enter into any such arrangement.
+Move straight into one of the newly built homes - when new homes are built the Council will aim, where possible, for new homes to be completed before you have to move out of your old property, with all secure RBK tenants retaining the same terms and conditions of tenure.
+RBK tenants from the Cambridge Road Estate who choose to live on the regenerated Cambridge Road Estate will remain tenants of the Council if that is their preference; their tenancies will be lifetime secure tenancies with the Council as their landlord.
+2. Get high priority to bid for other homes in your local area or across Kingston - if a secure tenant wants to move to a home advertised on Choice Based Letting (CBL) they will be given high priority, which means they will have a stronger chance of being offered the property as a permanent rehousing offer.
+This offer might be attractive if there is a particular estate, family member, friend, workplace or school the secure tenant wants to live closer to.
+3. Move into a sheltered housing scheme - secure tenants who qualify for sheltered housing may choose to be re-housed in one of Kingston's sheltered housing schemes, or, if wanting to move outside of London, apply on the Seaside and Country Homes Scheme.
+4. Become a homeowner through a shared ownership scheme - secure tenants will receive priority for new homes being built for shared ownership designed to help households get onto the housing ladder.
+As a secure tenant you will need to make your own financial arrangements to make sure you can afford to enter into any such arrangement.
 The minimum proportion to be purchased will be 25%, with the ability to purchase increased shares over time up to 100%.
-5. Accept a temporary rehousing offer but have the option to return to a new home on the Cambridge Road Estate once construction is complete - if it is not possible to complete the new-build homes before an RP tenant moves out of their old property, the Council will temporarily re-house the tenant until construction of the new home is complete.
+5. Accept a temporary rehousing offer but have the option to return to a new home on the Cambridge Road Estate once construction is complete - if it is not possible to complete the new-build homes before a secure tenant move out of their old property, the Council will temporarily re-house the secure tenant until construction of the new home is complete.